Ridgewood High School (New Jersey): Athletics

 The Ridgewood boys' cross country team has won Group IV state championships in 1991 and 1992.
 The team, headed by Coach Mike Glynn since the 1970s (with the exception of a two-year break), has won multiple titles at the Bergen County Meet of Champions since the 1990s, earning Glynn recognition from The Record in 2010 as its Coach of the Decade.
 Notable runners in previous years include Joe Lemay, who went on to represent the United States at the World Half Marathon Championships and the World Cross-Country Championships, and Bob Keino (son of Kenyan Olympian Kip Keino), who won the New Jersey State Meet of Champions in both 1992 and 1993.
 Taro Shigenobu qualified for the Nike Cross Nationals in 2008, and was recognized by The Record as its runner of the year in 2009 and as part of its All-Decade team in 2010, joining Michael Cator, Byron Williams and Ari Zamir on its list of top Bergen County runners.
-In 2017, the Ridgewood Boys won their first Bergen Meet of Champions title since 2005 under coach Patrick Ryan, defeating Northern Valley Regional High School at Demarest, 88-94.
+In 2017, the Ridgewood Boys won their first Bergen Meet of Champions title since 2005 under coach Patrick Ryan, defeating Northern Valley Regional High School at Demarest, 88–94.

 The girls' basketball team won the Group IV state championship in 1991 with a win against Piscataway High School in the final game of the tournament.

 The ice hockey team won the Handchen Cup in 1999 and the McMullen Cup in 2006.

 In 2007, the girls' indoor track and field were North I, Group IV state sectional champions, edging out East Orange Campus High School.
 That year, the team came in 2nd nationally for the Shuttle Hurdle Relay; Although not running as fast as they did in 2007, the team came 1st in 2008 for the Shuttle Hurdles at the National Scholastic Indoor Championships.
 In 2008, the boys' outdoor track and field team placed 6th nationally in the Sprint Medley Relay, the first sprint team to place at Nationals for RHS after numerous previous Top 6 finishes in the Distance Medley Relay.

-The girls' lacrosse team won the Group IV state championship in 2010 (defeating Cherokee High School in the tournament final), 2011 (vs. Washington Township High School) and 2012 (vs. Clearview Regional High School); the team won the Tournament of Champions in 2010 vs. West Morris Mendham High School and 2011 vs. Moorestown High School.
-In 2010, the team won the Tournament of Champions with a 7-6 win against West Morris Mendham in its first appearance in the tournament.
-They won again in 2011 with a 10-9 comeback victory against rival Moorestown.
+The girls' lacrosse team won the Group IV state championship in 2010 (defeating Cherokee High School in the tournament final), 2011 (vs. Washington Township High School), 2012 (vs. Clearview Regional High School), 2015 (vs. Lenape High School), 2016 (vs. Shawnee High School), 2018 (vs. Clearview) and 2019 (vs. Eastern Regional High School); the program's seven state group titles are tied for fourth in the state.
+The team won the Tournament of Champions in 2010 vs. West Morris Mendham High School and 2011 (vs. Moorestown High School).
+In 2010, the team won the Tournament of Champions with a 7–6 win against West Morris Mendham in its first appearance in the tournament.
+They won again in 2011 with a 10–9 comeback victory against rival Moorestown.